JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/core/core-how-to-mark-message-as-successfully-processed.md

 ## Including an Acknowledge Object in the method signature

-When the method includes an [Acknowledge](../../../api/src/main/java/com/jashmore/sqs/processor/argument/Acknowledge.java) parameter then it has been indicated that the method will have the responsibility of deleting the message from the queue when it is finished processing by calling
+When the method includes an [Acknowledge](../../../api/src/main/java/com/jashmore/sqs/processor/argument/Acknowledge.java) parameter, it is now the message listener's responsibility to manually resolve the message by calling `acknowledge.acknowledgeSuccessful()`.
+If this is never done then the message will not be deleted and will potentially be replaced into the queue depending on the re-drive policy.

-`acknowledge.acknowledgeSuccessful()`.
-If this is never done then the message will not be deleted and will potentially be replaced into the queue depending on the redrive policy.
+_Note: that this returns a `CompletableFuture` and will only guarantee to be completed if that future resolves successfully._

 ### Example